 Since 2000, TaeKuk(T.K.)
 Martial Arts has been providing excellent traditional martial arts instruction(Taekwondo, Hapkido, weapons,etc) covering the area of Chevy Chase, Bethesda, Potomac in Maryland & north of Washington District area.
 Please visit us anytime to check how great our team is!!
-We are located under the Trader Joe's building on Wisconsin Avenue
+We are located right next to the Trader Joe's on Wisconsin Avenue

 School News & Events